 Road Trip to Los Angeles

 When people imagine California, the first place that comes to mind is Los Angeles.
+Let’s just get it over with.
+Not that it isn’t a great place to visit in California.
 In many ways, Los Angeles does epitomize Californian life – hopeful, buzzing, fortunate, decadent, and decrepit all at once.
 I can think of no better place to start a road trip in California than the “City of Angels.”

 Located in Southern California on the Pacific Coast, Los Angeles is an enormous city.
 It’s the second largest city in the USA and has dozens of unique districts that offer their own flair.
 To speak to each one would require a lot more time than we have in this guide so we’ll have to gloss over a lot of LA.